554961/2023-os-mock/README.md

-*Occupational Specialism 2023 Mock Exam*
+*Occupational Specialism 2023 Mock Exam* - Finished

 **How To Run (Make sure XAMPP is open and running Apache && MySQL!):**
 - Go to /database and run in order: